hytting/Product-defect/README.md

 password: dna1234!@

-## Demo for testing
+# Demo for testing

-Demo script is provided in Demo file.
-Please see the details in that file and follow the guide to run the scripts.
+Demo scripts and test datasets have been provided (15-Sep-2023) in the Demo folder.
+Please refert to the Readme.md file of that folder for more details and follow the instruction in the guide to run the scripts and reproduce the results.